vitelabs/vite-wiki/docs/tutorial/contract/soliditypp.md

 }
 ```

-As shown in the example above, a `getter` keyword is defined, which has the following characteristics:
+As shown in above example, a "getter" method `getMagic()` is defined to access public field `magic`.
+In general, "getter" in Solidity++ has the following characteristics:

-* Keyword `getter` is used to define a method.
+* Keyword `getter` is used to declare such a method.
-* Method name, input parameters and return value are required when defining a "getter".
-As a query interface, this method is only used to obtain the state of contract but cannot modify it.
+* Method name, input parameters and return value are required.
+As query method, it is only used to obtain the specific field's value and cannot modify it.
-* The compiled code of "getter" method is not stored on chain, so it is not allowed to get transaction information, such as calling `msg.amount` or `msg.tokenid`, within the method.
+* The compiled code of "getter" is not stored on chain, so it is not allowed to access transaction related information, such as `msg.amount` or `msg.tokenid`, within "getter".
-* "getter" cannot interact with other accounts, such as sending transactions, sending messages, etc. It cannot call `require` or `revert` either.
+* "getter" cannot send transactions or send messages.
+It cannot call `require` or `revert` either.
-* "getter" can call other functions.
-The function it calls should be defined as `view` type.
+* "getter" can call functions, which should be defined as `view` type.

 ## Example of Solidity++ Contract

-A batch transfer contract which accepts a list of addresses and amounts and transfers the specified amount to the specified address
+Below contract defines a batch transfer which accepts a list of addresses and amounts and then transfers specified amount to specified address in the list

 ```
-// Declares the contract is written in soliditypp 0.4.0.
-Backwards compatibility is guaranteed to ensure different version of compilers will yield the same output. pragma soliditypp ^0.4.2;
+// Declare the contract is written in soliditypp 0.4.2.
+Backwards compatibility is guaranteed for generating the same compiling result. pragma soliditypp ^0.4.2;

-// Defines contract A
+// Define contract A
 contract A {
-     // Defines a message listener.
-Since cross-contract communication has to be completed via message sending, all external methods must be defined as message listeners
+     // Define a message listener.
+Every external method should be defined as message listener in Solidity++
-     // The listener needs to define message name and parameters.
+     // Define listener name and parameters.
 Visibility is not necessary.
 Message listener has no return value
-     // In this example, a "transfer" listener is defined with a passed-in parameter of uint array, representing address in odd element and amount in even onMessage transfer(uint[] calldata body) payable {
+     // Messsage listener "transfer" is defined with a passed-in parameter of a uint array, in format of address in odd element and amount in even onMessage transfer(uint[] calldata body) payable {
-         // Checks if the parameter length is even because each address has to match an amount require(body.length%2==0);
+         // Check if the parameter length is even because each address should have corresponding amount require(body.length%2==0);
          uint256 totalAmount = 0;
          for(uint i = 0; i < body.length; i=i+2) {